mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 ### Metric Aggregations
 Some options include but not limited to:
-- Average coverage, average time, max time, min time > 0, sum of time for parks that are 100%, sum of total numnber of parks. <br>
+- Average coverage, average time, max time, min time > 0, sum of time for parks that are 100%, sum of total number of parks. <br>
 The example below shows the maximum amount of minutes.
 ```json
 POST /totality-raw/_search